 Java is one of the most preferred programming languages.
 Software developers or engineers preparing for coding interviews should make it a point to review some of the basics of Java as a part of their prep.
-In this article, we’ll look at how an integer can be converted into a string in Java.
+In this article, we’ll look at how to convert int to string in java.
 This process can come in handy while solving problems at tech interviews.

 String in Java is a collection of characters, and there are many operations, such as finding substring and concatenation, that can be performed on a string but not on an integer.
 Say we want to concatenate two integers or want to find out if an integer contains a specific digit or not.
-We can simply convert integers to strings to do this type of operation easily.
+We can simply convert integer to string in Java to do this type of operation easily.

 There are many ways to convert integers to strings; let’s look at them one by one.